RukosuevNikita/ScriptsAndChips/README.md

 Parser for reviews on the hosting101.ru.
 Write all reviews in text file that will be created in the same directory where the script is located.

+<h2>Validator.py</h2>

+Simple validator if your passport.
+Just enter date when you was born and passport receiving date in formad DD.MM.YYYY and if validator return True - your passport is valid, else - not.
+The validator was made as a job to the vacancy.